A small outline providing several key features about China’s biggest online retail platform Alibaba’s Tmall Global.

 - Monopolized store, for merchants who own two or more brands within one of Tmall’s product categories.
 Only one monopolized store may be held by a merchant in one product category.

-Store setup process on Tmall Global
+The store setup process on Tmall Global

 Businesses that are willing to benefit from Alibaba’s Tmall online platform must have a corporate entity outside of mainland China.
 The brand must be registered overseas and be qualified for overseas retailing